 1. Identify Your Competitors

-Chances are, you already know who your competitors are.
-You could probably do a quick brainstorm and identify at least three Goliath companies within your industry.
-But you’ll need to validate your suspicions with data-backed research.
-You might find out that companies who are highly competitive in sales are below you on search rankings.
+Chances are, you could probably do a quick brainstorm and identify at least three Goliath competitor companies within your industry.
+To determine how your company measures up, conduct a bit of online research for data to back up your suspicions.
+You might find that companies that are highly competitive in sales are below you on search rankings.

 What To Do

-Start by searching some general keywords into Google that are applicable to your company.
-For example, if you owned a high-fashion swimsuit company, you might search “fashionable swimwear,” or, “high-end swimsuits.”
+Start by searching some general keywords in Google relevant to your business.
+For example, if you own a high-fashion swimsuit company, you might search for “fashionable swimwear” or “high-end swimsuits.”

-See where you show up in the search results compared to your competitors.
+Look where you show up in the search results compared to your competitors.
 Who comes before you?
 How far down the search results page is your company?
 Make a list of companies performing better than you.
-These are you competitors.
+These are your competitors.

 2. Determine What Products They Offer

-Now that you have a decent list of companies, you can narrow them down according to the products they offer.
-If they seem to fit a different niche than you, like selling swim shoes instead of swimsuits, they are indirect competitors and not as high of a priority.
+Now that you have a decent list of companies, you can narrow them down according to their products.
+If they seem to fit a different niche than you, like selling swim shoes instead of swimsuits, they are indirect competitors.
+Essentially, they’re a lower priority.

-Understanding how one company markets their products should give you better insight into how you should market your own.
+Concentrate on your direct competition.
+Understanding how one competitor markets their products should give you better insight into how you should market your own.

-Take a full inventory of the competitor’s products.
-You should make note of a few things:
+Take a full inventory of at least two competitors’ products.
+Your product-based SEO competitive analysis should make note of a few things:

-What is their pricing strategy online compared to brick and mortar?
+- What is their pricing strategy online compared to a brick and mortar?

-How do they try to differentiate their products from other competitors?
+- How do they try to differentiate their products from other competitors’ products?

-Who might they be trying to reach with your products?
+- Who might they be trying to reach with their products?

-Are there things that neither of them offer but should consider?
+- Are there things neither of them offers but should consider?